rcrowther/django-static_models/README.md

             post_save.connect(static_merge, sender=Page)

+g.obj_delete() can be used in the same way on post_delete, but be careful if you want to share the static pages, that you do not delete data expected elsewhere.

 ## Serving files
 The generated pages will have correct internal links ie. for resources like CSS or image links.